pldubouilh/spotify-gdpr-dump-analysis/README.md

 # spotify-gdpr-dump-analysis

-Local analysis of complete spofity streaming dataset (endsong_*.json).
+Local analysis of complete spotify streaming dataset (endsong_*.json).
 Made in 3 hours alongside with chatGPT, fixing bugs as they appeared.

 That's a whole lot of data 👀